janhq/jan/docs/blog/data-is-a-moat.md

 ## **The Moat of Data Ownership**

-The **secret sauce** of successful LLMs lies in the **quality and diversity of their training data**.
-Closed-source companies like OpenAI and Google hold the keys to these moats, granting them a unique advantage.
-This data advantage allows them to refine and adapt their models more effectively, potentially outperforming open-source models that rely on publicly available datasets.
+Closed-source companies possess a unique advantage: not only do they have access to vast, curated datasets, but they also hold the original pre-trained data used to create their models.
+This comprehensive data pool empowers them to refine, adapt, and fine-tune their LLMs more effectively, potentially exceeding the capabilities of open-source models reliant on publicly available datasets.

 ### **Why is data ownership so crucial?**

-It boils down to **catastrophic forgetting**, a phenomenon where models lose previously learned skills while acquiring new ones.
-Owning the original distribution allows these companies to fine-tune their models while minimizing this loss, essentially teaching them new tricks without compromising their core abilities.
+Catastrophic forgetting is a crucial challenge in LLM development.
+This phenomenon occurs when a model, while learning new information (e.g., about a new topic like "birds"), starts to forget previously learned information (e.g., about "cats and dogs").
+Owning the original training data allows closed-source companies to address this issue effectively.
+By fine-tuning their models on this mixed data, they can introduce new knowledge while minimizing the loss of existing abilities.

 ![Catastrophic forgetting](img/catastrophic-demo.png)

 Fig 1.
 Demonstrate of catastrophic forgetting problem

-As we can see in the short comic, the AI which is trained only with a specific dataset (e.g information about Jan) it will change the behavior to only focus on answering everything else to Jan and starting to forgetting other topics.

-**The Gradient Descent Metaphor**
-Looking deeper into more scientific about this problem, Looking at the beginning of the AI field, every advancement comes from an algorithm called "Gradient Decent".
+**Understanding Catastrophic Forgetting with Gradient Descent**

+During training, LLMs learn by adjusting their internal parameters to minimize a specific error function.
+This process can be visualized as a ball navigating a multidimensional landscape, where each dimension represents a different skill or piece of knowledge learned.
+Gradient descent guides the ball downhill towards an optimal point representing good performance on the training task.

+However, when we introduce a new task (Case A), pushing the ball towards a new optimal point can cause it to roll away from previously learned areas, leading to catastrophic forgetting.

 ![Gradient decent](img/gradient-decent.gif)

 Fig 2.
-(Do we have better images to represent this?)

-Look at the ball navigating a 3D space, where each axis represents different skills or knowledge it has learned.
-When we train the model on a new task (Case A), it's like pushing the ball towards a specific point representing that task.
-But this can cause it to roll away from other areas, forgetting previously learned skills - that's catastrophic forgetting.

-The secret sauce of big corporations with their original data (Case B) is like having a map of this 3D space.
-They can push the ball towards new tasks while also using the map to avoid rolling off cliffs and forgetting old knowledge.
-This "map" is the diverse and balanced dataset that acts as an anchor, preventing the model from veering too far off course.
+Gradient decent

+**The Advantage of Owning Original Data**

+Closed-source companies with access to their original training data have a significant advantage in this scenario.
+This data acts as a "map" of the learning landscape.
+By fine-tuning their models on this data (Case B), they can navigate towards new tasks while referencing the map to avoid forgetting previously learned information.
+This allows them to achieve better performance and retain previously acquired knowledge compared to models relying solely on publicly available datasets.

 ## **What does the community actually have after all?**

 ### **The Reality of Open-Source LLMs**

-While the open-source community boasts impressive fine-tuned variant models from Llama-2 or Mistral, we are still building things on their weights and don’t own the original distribution.
-They created for us the feeling we are owning everything from data sources to the models but after all we all care about the best model or in fact the model which can serve our need.
-We can see many of the controversy between open-source models surpass ChatGPT on some benchmarks

-but quote Karpathy’s statement “I pretty much only trust two LLM evals right now: Chatbot Arena and r/LocalLlama comments section”.
-In the Chatbot Arena, we don’t really see many open-source models.
-For further detailed result table in elo ranking please see the full leaderboard [here](https://chat.lmsys.org/)
+While the open-source community boasts impressive models like Llama-2 and Mistral, these are primarily fine-tuned variations based on pre-trained weights developed by others.
+Open-source communities lack access to the **original training data** (the "distribution") used to create these weights.
+This distinction is crucial, as access to original data unlocks further fine-tuning and adaptation, which can improve model performance and capabilities.

+### **The Open-Source Disadvantage**

+While open-source models may occasionally outperform closed-source counterparts on specific benchmarks, the broader picture reveals a significant gap.
+In [Chatbot Arena Leaderboard](https://chat.lmsys.org/), a popular human-evaluated ranking system, none of the top five models are truly created and fine-tuned by the open-source community.
+The single model listed as "open-source" (Qwen) actually originates from Alibaba and does not represent a model developed solely by the open-source community.
+This highlights the current challenge faced by open-source LLMs in competing with their closed-source counterparts.

 Table 1.
-On top 5 of the **Chatbot Arena Leaderboard -** the elo ranking system for LLM based on human preferences, we only have Qwen is a "open-source" model
+Top 5 Chatbot Arena Leaderboard (as of February 26, 2024):

 | Rank | Model               | Arena Elo | License       |
 |------|---------------------|-----------|---------------|